SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • A natural part of any program.

-An old manager used to tell me that the mistakes aren’t a problem so long as you don’t repeat them, and having open dialogues about human error stresses the same points.
+An old manager used to tell me that mistakes aren’t a problem so long as you don’t repeat them, and having open dialogues about human error stresses the same points.

 If anything, not openly discussing safety issues for fear of making employees uncomfortable actually has some rather insidious side effects.
 For one, it communicates to employees that mistakes are unacceptable.
 More importantly, it implies that management may be hiding safety information.
 Which is another way of saying “lack of transparency.”